NodeScriptLang/guides/src/faqs/README.md

 ### How do I sign in to NodeScript?

-You can sign in through GitHub of Google authentication.
+You can sign in through GitHub or Google authentication.
 Just click on the sign-in option on the landing page and authorize NodeScript to access your email address.

+Alternatively, you can sign in with a Magic Link.
+Enter your email and click the "Sign in with Magic Link" button on the login page to send an email containing a unique link for you to login with.
+This link will be valid for 1 hour after sending.

+This passwordless process must be repeat on each sign in.

 ---